How to buy Mineral Resources (MIN) shares

-Recently Mineral Resources has paid out, on average, around 18.73% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.6% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Mineral Resources shareholders could enjoy a 2.6% return on their shares, in the form of dividend payments.
-In Mineral Resources's case, that would currently equate to about A$1 per share.
+Recently Mineral Resources has paid out, on average, around 43.93% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 5.9% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Mineral Resources shareholders could enjoy a 5.9% return on their shares, in the form of dividend payments.
+In Mineral Resources's case, that would currently equate to about A$2.75 per share.

-While Mineral Resources's payout ratio might seem low, this can signify that Mineral Resources is investing more in its future growth.
+While Mineral Resources's payout ratio might seem fairly standard, it's worth remembering that Mineral Resources may be investing much of the rest of its net profits in future growth.

 Mineral Resources share price volatility

 Over the last 12 months, Mineral Resources's shares have ranged in value from as little as $22.6352 up to $63.4785.
 A popular way to gauge a stock's volatility is its "beta".